virtual-labs/exp-diagonalization-iiith/experiment/theory.md

 ### Example: Binary Numbers
 1. Consider the set of all binary numbers
-2. Any binary number can be preceded by an infinite number of $0$s
+2. Any binary number can be preceded by an infinite number of $ 0 $s
 3. The set can be written as a set of infinite number of infinitely long binary strings
-4. Arrange them in a numbered list starting from $1$
+4. Arrange them in a numbered list starting from $ 1 $
-5. Take a binary string $s$
+5. Take a binary string $ s $
-6. Set the $i$th bit of $s$ to be the complement of $i$th bit of the $i$th binary string in the list
+6. Set the $ i $th bit of $ s $ to be the complement of $ i $th bit of the $ i $th binary string in the list
-7. This creates a binary string $s$ which differs from every possible binary string by at least one bit
+7. This creates a binary string $ s $ which differs from every possible binary string by at least one bit

 **Conclusion:** This contradiction proves that our list (attempted bijection with natural numbers) did not contain all the binary numbers, thus proving that binary numbers are uncountable.